OK y’all Do you have a pet?

 So—let’s change that!
 You will find that if you know results, and know what screening tests are needed when, you will get more out of your visit with your doctor.

 So, I typically recommend you get a marble composition book.
-You can also do it on-line–or on your smart phone-just print it out!
+You can also do it on-line–or on your smart phone on the notes app-just print it out!
+Take pictures of lab requisitons, scans, meds, EKGs, and e-mail to yourself then move them to a folder marked HEALTH RECORD.

 Get your book and on the first page (Page being front and back of the sheet), write: